ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 This is automatically run at various points (such as before and/or after creating karaoke files), and should also be run on the entire music collection when the project is completed.

 Bad karaoke transcriptions include:
   1. Files that contain certain commonly-hallucinated-by-AI phrases can be consistently serached for to find bad transcriptions.
-“And now we’re back” is one of them.
+“And now we’re back” is one of them, but no fewer than 5 different hallucations are regularly searched for
-  2. Either LRCget or LyricsGenius likes to put Chris DeBurg’s “Lady In Red” and Voivoid’s “Black City” as the LRC file for a TON of songs—and Id on’t know why.
-This will flag an error unless the filename has “Lady In Red” or “Black City” in it, in which case it’s the right song.
+  2. Either LRCget or LyricsGenius likes to put Chris DeBurg’s “Lady In Red” and Voivoid’s “Black City” as the LRC file for a TON of songs—and I don’t know why.
+It became a systemic project issue.
+This will flag these errors as well, unless the filename has “Lady In Red” or “Black City” in it, in which case it’s the right song and the check is skipped.
   3. TODO anything else?

 ### 🌟 [bad-transcription-hunter.bat](../BAT-and-UTIL-files-1/bad-transcription-hunter.bat):